-From time to time, it is possible that NB Canada and NB Canada Advisers will invest for their own account in equity, fixed income, derivatives or other investments in which NB Canada and NB Canada Advisers also invest client assets.
-Any personal trading activities by NB Canada Advisers are governed by the Firm's Code of Ethics.
+From time to time, it is possible that NB Canada and NB Canada Advisers will invest for their own account in equity, fixed income, derivatives or other investments in which NB Canada and NB Canada Advisers also invest retail client assets.
+Any personal trading activities by NB Canada Advisers are governed by the Firm's Code of Ethics adopted pursuant Advisers Act Rule 204A-1.
 A copy of the Code is available from your NB Canada Adviser on request.